 The College of Education and Human Development (COEHD) prepares educators and professionals for fields which require fieldwork, internship, practicum, service-learning, and/or clinical teaching.
 Placements occur in educational, clinical, health care facilities, hospital, and/or medical settings which require a criminal background check.
 The University of Texas at San Antonio is required to inform you of the requirements set forth by the Texas Occupation Code, Chapter 53, Sections 53.001 through 53.105.

 All COEHD prospective students in a licensure or certification program are required to acknowledge that they have been made aware of these requirements and that they have read the COEHD Criminal History Policy.
-For more information and for completing the acknowledgement from, please visit the Office of Professional Preparation and Partnerships in the College of Education and Human Development.
+For more information and for completing the acknowledgement form, please visit the Office of Professional Preparation and Partnerships in the College of Education and Human Development.
 Refer to Procedures for Teacher Certification at the graduate level for additional details.

 Program of Study

-The Master of Arts Degree in Bicultural-Bilingual Education with Teacher Certification in EC–6 Core Subjects with Science of Teaching Reading and Bilingual Supplemental, 4–8 Core Subjects with Science of Teaching Reading and Bilingual Supplemental, or 7-12 Bilingual Supplemental requires admission to the graduate program and to the teacher certification program.
+The Master of Arts Degree in Bicultural-Bilingual Education with Teacher Certification in EC–6 Core Subjects with Science of Teaching Reading and Bilingual Supplemental, 4–8 Core Subjects with Science of Teaching Reading and Bilingual Supplemental, or 7-12 Bilingual Supplemental requires admission to the M.A. program and to the Teacher Certification program.
 Students must complete a supervised teaching experience and a graduate project.
 Students who are offered a teaching position may elect to complete a year-long, paid internship in lieu of the semester clinical teaching experience.
 To obtain Texas Teacher Certification, an applicant must meet all educator certification requirements.
 Information on these requirements is available through the Office of Professional Preparation and Partnerships in the College of Education and Human Development.

-Code | Title | Credit Hours |
+Course List Code | Title | Credit Hours |

-Multicultural Literature for Children | ||
+| Multicultural Literature for Children | |

-Theoretical Foundations and Legislative Policies in Bicultural-Bilingual Education | ||
+| Theoretical Foundations and Legislative Policies in Bicultural-Bilingual Education | |

-Introduction to Second Language Acquisition | ||
+| Introduction to Second Language Acquisition | |

-Critical Pedagogies in Bilingual/Bicultural Content Instruction | ||
+| Critical Pedagogies in Bilingual/Bicultural Content Instruction | |

-Biliteracy in Bicultural-Bilingual Classrooms | ||
+| Biliteracy in Bicultural-Bilingual Classrooms | |

-Assessment in Bilingual and ESL Programs | ||
+| Assessment in Bilingual and ESL Programs | |

-Reading and Writing in English as an Additional Language | ||
+| Reading and Writing in English as an Additional Language | |

-Language and Content-Area Instruction | ||
+| Language and Content-Area Instruction | |

-Internship/Practicum | 6 | |
+| |

-Instructional Internship in Teaching | ||
+| Instructional Internship in Teaching | |

 Total Credit Hours | 30 |